 Tea in Vietnam: How its types and culture are

-A popular drink presenting anytime and anywhere in daily Vietnamese life is tea.
+A popular drink presented anytime and anywhere in daily Vietnamese life is tea.

-This unique drink plays a vital role in shaping the local culture and style of welcoming friends and visitors.
+This unique drink is vital in shaping the local culture and style of welcoming friends and visitors.

 tasty tea in vietnam